GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules
       --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
+  -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
+      --profile-auto-activation=true: Set to false to disable profile auto activation --propagate-profiles=true: Setting '--propagate-profiles=false' disables propagating profiles set by the '--profile' flag across config dependencies.
+This mean that only profiles defined directly in the target 'skaffold.yaml' file are activated.
       --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --rpc-http-port=: tcp port to expose the Skaffold API over HTTP REST --rpc-port=: tcp port to expose the Skaffold API over gRPC